Catalog-Native LLM: Speaking Item-ID Dialect with Less Entanglement for Recommendation: Method

 In this paper, we propose to divide responsibilities rather than forcing a single model to handle everything.
 One expert is dedicated to IDs and collaborative filtering, while another is responsible for text.
 This design allows us to retain the benefits of explicit text when needed, without sacrificing efficiency or accuracy when it is not.
 We show \abbr preserves the language understanding of the model, while delivering the best recommendation performance~(Table~\ref{tab:text-feat-ablation} and Figure~\ref{fig:nll-figure}), confirming that separating experts by token type reduces semantic–collaborative interference.

 We present the \emph{\full} (\abbr), a pretrained decoder-only LLM augmented with item-specialized experts and native item tokens. \abbr keeps the language skills of the base model intact while learning collaborative patterns directly from user-item sequences.
-We start from a pretrained causal transformer and replace each feed-forward network (FFN) with a two-expert module:
+We start from a pretrained causal transformer and replace each feed-forward network (FFN) with a two-expert module: \begin{itemize} \item \textbf{Text Expert}: the original FFN from the pretrained LLM, preserved as-is. \item \textbf{Item Expert}: a new FFN similar to the text expert, optionally shrunk (e.g., $\times\!\frac{1}{2}, \times\!\frac{1}{4}$) to add capacity efficiently. \end{itemize}